 Steve was born in New Delhi, India, in 1963.
 He grew up in North London, learning violin from age 7, and studied Maths at Manchester university.
-Steve’s career is a tapestry woven of three main threads: music, psychology and spirituality, and economics.
-But music and psycho-spiritual development have proven to be his calling.
-Since the 1990’s Steve has been immersed in the writings of Integral Philosopher, Ken Wilber, and he is composing Integral music, in particular, a large scale Integral oratorio, ‘Unitas Multiplex’, for choir, solo singers and orchestra (click here for more info).
+Steve’s career is a tapestry woven of three main threads: music, psychology and spirituality, and economics, but music and psycho-spiritual development have proven to be his calling.
+Since the 1990’s Steve has been immersed in the writings of Integral Philosopher, Ken Wilber, and he composes Integral music, in particular, a large scale Integral oratorio, ‘Blue Pearl’: a One World Oratorio’, for choir, solo singers and orchestra (click here for more info).
 Steve also runs workshops in Integral Meditation (click here for current workshops).

 He took time out to travel round the world, during which time he decided to try another avenue, economics.
-He took the Masters degree in Economics at the London School Of Economics (a well known training ground for musicians, such as (Sir) Mick Jagger!), and went on to have a successful career at London Economics (www.londoneconomics.co.uk), a consultancy specialising in micro-economic advise to industry and the public sector.
-At London Economics he worked with Professor Nick (now Lord) Stern, who subsequently authored the 2006 “Stern Review” on climate change, and also with Evan Davis, who went on to become the BBC’s Economics editor, and now presents the Radio 4 “PM” programme.
+He took the Masters degree in Economics at the London School Of Economics (a well known training ground for musicians, such as (Sir) Mick Jagger!), and went on to have a successful career at London Economics (www.londoneconomics.co.uk), a consultancy specialising in micro-economic advise to industry and the public sector, whch included working with Professor Nick (now Lord) Stern, who subsequently authored the 2006 “Stern Review” on climate change.

 A personal crisis during this time led Steve into psychotherapy, and thence to training as a Psychosynthesis counsellor at the Psychosynthesis and Education Trust (www.psychosynthesistrust.org.uk).
 He combined work as a counsellor with playing music again – now combining drumming (including the west African djembe) and singing with his violin playing in the Carnival Band from 1999 to 2017 (www.carnivalband.com).
 The Carnival Band are best known for their UK Christmas tours with English folk legend, Maddy Prior.
 Steve made the difficult decision to leave this fantastic group in order to pursue new musical avenues, including Integral music (see below).
 Steve worked for many years as musician/song writer/actor with Bamboozle Theatre, a company working with children with special needs (www.bamboozletheatre.co.uk).
 After moving from London to Devon in 2003, Steve formed his own band, Blue Jewel.
 He had been writing songs since 1993, and Blue Jewel was a vehicle for his own songs and arrangements (he also wrote for Maddy Prior and the Carnival Band).
 Blue Jewel recorded two albums and was very successful in the Devon folk scene before the band split up in 2013.
 Steve and two colleagues formed a ceilidh band, Blue Jewel Ceilidh Band (www.bluejewel.info) which is one of the most sought after bands in the region.
-In 2015 Steve formed a folk duo with Mike Cosgrave, Cosgrave & Banks (www.cosgraveandbanks.com), whose reputation is growing fast.
-They have so far recorded one album, Warp & Weft.
-Steve continues his classical violin playing, with the Haldon Quartet (www.haldonquartet.co.uk) and freelancing with various orchestras in Devon.
+In 2015 Steve formed a folk duo with Mike Cosgrave, Cosgrave & Banks (www.cosgraveandbanks.com).

 In 2009, Steve’s music writing branched out into classical, with a string quartet written for his father, who is an amateur cellist.
 Steve had been aware for a while of the possibilities for ‘Integral music’.
 He had bought CDs by American singer-song writer Stuart Davis, who had dedicated an album to Wilber.
 In 2013, Steve began writing Integral music, diving in at the deep end with an ambitious ‘Integral Oratorio‘, ‘Blue Pearl: a One World Oratorio’ .
 Steve completed this major work in 2019, and the world premiere will be in London on 14th May 2022 (click here for more info).
-Music is a superb medium for expressing integral perspectives, and Steve is very excited to be working on this oratorio, seeing how this new integral music can give an audience direct, vivid tastes of integral experiences.
-Integral music is ‘psychoactive’ – a word Wilber uses to describe the effect of reading about integral: it activates integral experiences and perspectives within you.
+Music is a superb medium for expressing Integral perspectives, and Steve is very excited about how this new Integral Oratorio can give an audience direct, vivid tastes of Integral experiences.
+Integral music is profoundly ‘psychoactive’ – a word Ken uses to describe the effect of reading about integral: it activates Integral experiences and perspectives within you.
 Ken has listened to the oratorio, and loves it (click here to read his comments).